Walavouchey/jisho-cli/README.md

 Full search options are documented at the [jisho docs](https://jisho.org/docs).
 Note that the api may not support all features of the website.

 Make sure your terminal can handle japanese characters.
+The colors are for readability, but they can be customised by changing the definitions at the top of the code.
+Refer to the [ansicolors documentation](https://pypi.org/project/ansicolors).

+## Contributing

+You're welcome.

 ## Licence